 - Credit Card Debt Assistance This video is from a live forum on credit card debt assistance, filmed on July 24, 2009, in Sacramento, California.

 - Helping Victims of Identity Theft This video explains how identity theft (ID theft) can affect you, and how to use Taking Charge and the Guide for Assisting Identity Theft Victims to resolve problems.

 - Foreclosure Self Help Desk Public Counsel's Foreclosure Self Help Desk provides assistance to homeowners with legal questions related to foreclosure.
-The next Self Help Desk is Wednesday, December 18th from 9:30 a.m. to 12:30 p.m.
+The Self Help Desk is held on the first Tuesday of each month from 9:30 a.m. to 12:30 p.m.
 Services are BY APPOINTMENT ONLY.

 - Bankruptcy Self Help Desk Public Counsel's Bankruptcy Self-Help Desk provides walk-in bankruptcy advice on Mondays and Wednesdays, 10 a.m. to 12 p.m., and 2 p.m. to 4 p.m.

 - Bankruptcy Pro Se Clinic If you are interested in filing Chapter 7 bankruptcy, this interactive workshop will discuss bankruptcy and alternatives to bankruptcy, and teach you how to complete the bankruptcy petition and schedules yourself.

 - Toberman Legal Clinic Public Counsel's legal clinic at the Toberman Family Source Center provides general intake concerning a broad array of legal issues including consumer scams, landlord-tenant, government benefits and immigration issues.
 This clinic serves clients of the Toberman Family Source Center.